-- 4.3.1 Approved metal targets for use in IPSC Rifle matches include any metal target that provides an adequate method of determining hits or misses other than by falling (self-indicating hits).
-Scoring metal targets by listening for hits is not permitted. - 4.3.1.1 IPSC Poppers, which must be calibrated as specified in Appendix C, are approved metal targets designed to recognize power. - 4.3.1.2 IPSC Mini Poppers, which must be calibrated as specified in Appendix C, are approved metal targets designed to recognize power and are intended to simulate regular sized Poppers placed at greater distances.
+- 4.3.1 Approved metal targets for use in IPSC Shotgun matches are IPSC Poppers, Metal Plates and metal targets in the general size and shape of authorized paper targets.
+All types of metal targets may be used as scoring targets or no-shoots.
+They must be scored in accordance with the relevant Appendices. - 4.3.1.1 IPSC Poppers, which must be calibrated as specified in Appendix C, are approved metal targets designed to recognize power. - 4.3.1.2 IPSC Mini Poppers, which must be calibrated as specified in Appendix C, are approved metal targets designed to recognize power and are intended to simulate regular sized Poppers placed at greater distances.
 IPSC Mini Poppers may be included together with full sized IPSC Poppers in the same stage. - 4.3.1.3 Pepper Poppers and Classic Poppers may be included in the same course of fire.
-It is recommended that IPSC poppers which fall forwards be used. - 4.3.1.4 Various sizes of metal plates may be used (see Appendix C3). - 4.3.1.5 Scoring metal targets must be shot and fall or overturn or self-indicate (see Rule 4.3.1) to score.
-Scoring metal targets which accidentally turn edge-on or sideways or which a Range Officer deems have fallen or overturned or self-indicated due to a shot on the apparatus supporting them or for any other accidental reason, will be treated as range equipment failure (see Rule 4.6.1). - 4.3.1.6 Not Applicable. - 4.3.1.7 Metal no-shoots must be shot and fall or overturn or self-indicate (see Rule 4.3.1) to score.
-Metal no-shoots which accidentally turn edge-on or sideways or which a Range Officer deems have fallen or overturned or self-indicated due to a shot on the apparatus supporting them or for any other accidental reason, will be treated as range equipment failure (see Rule 4.6.1).
+It is recommended that IPSC poppers which fall forwards be used. - 4.3.1.4 Various sizes of metal plates may be used (see Appendix C3). - 4.3.1.5 Scoring metal targets must be shot and fall or overturn to score.
+Scoring metal targets which accidentally turn edge-on or sideways or which a Range Officer deems have fallen or overturned due to a shot on the apparatus supporting them, or for any other accidental reason, or as a result of a hit solely from a wad, or a combination of these reasons, will be treated as range equipment failure (see Rule 4.6.1). - 4.3.1.6 Not Applicable. - 4.3.1.7 Metal no-shoots must be shot and fall or overturn to score.
+Metal no-shoots which accidentally turn edge-on or sideways or which a Range Officer deems have fallen or overturned due to a shot on the apparatus supporting them or for any other accidental reason, or as a result of a hit solely from a wad, or a combination of these reasons, will be treated as range equipment failure (see Rule 4.6.1).

-4.4 Frangible Targets
+4.4 Frangible and Synthetic Targets

-- 4.4.1 Frangible targets, such as clay pigeons or tiles, may be used as scoring targets or no-shoots in IPSC Rifle matches. - 4.4.1.1 Frangible targets must break with a visible piece missing or separated from the original target to be counted for score.
+- 4.4.1 Frangible targets, such as clay pigeons or tiles, may be used as scoring targets or no-shoots in IPSC Shotgun matches. - 4.4.1.1 Frangible targets must break with a visible piece missing or separated from the original target to be counted for score. - 4.4.2 Synthetic targets (e.g. "self-sealing" targets etc.), sometimes used by indoor ranges, must not be used at Level III or higher matches.
+However, subject to the prior written approval of a Regional Directorate, synthetic targets may be used at Level I and II matches held within their Region.